-Searching for things to do with a toddler?
-Try out these 5 everyday activities that will boost your toddler’s self-confidence day-by-day and teach essential life skills needed for successful independent living.
+These 5 everyday activities can help your toddler to develop 11 essential life skills.
+So, if you are looking for useful things to do with your toddler, try out these 5 everyday activities!
+These activities will boost your toddler’s self-confidence day-by-day and teach essential life skills needed for successful independent living.

 Things to do with a toddler without toys

 We all tend to buy too many toys, so children can pretend to cook, or clean, or do groceries.
 For sure, I’m guilty of it myself – we have a play kitchen, shop and bulk of other toys at home for pretend play.
 We, parents, see that children want to do those things, that we are doing and buy them toys.
 Sometimes, we are so stressed out, that they could hurt themselves, make a mess, swallow some small parts, or eat something that’s not eatable, so we think that toys are safer.

 Well, turns out, real-life activities are also safe with the proper, child-size tools.
 Moreover, real-life activities are the most fun and direct way to the development of your toddler’s self-confidence, concentration, and happiness.
 Equally important, your toddler practices and develops essential life skills.

 5 Real-Life Activities that will boost your toddler’s self-confidence day-by-day

 1. Doing Groceries and paying at the cashier